7 Easy and Effective Herbs for Viruses You Can Use at Home

 1. Purple Coneflower Herb (Echinacea purpurea)

-Echinacea is one of the most popular herbs for viruses, especially during cold and flu season.
-It’s believed to support the immune system and may help shorten the duration of colds.
+Echinacea, also known as Purple Coneflower, is one of the most popular herbs during cold and flu season.
+It is often used to support the immune system and may help reduce the duration of colds.

 How to use: